Ștefan Augustin Doinaș

 Ștefan Augustin Doinaș ([ʃteˈfan awɡusˈtin dojˈnaʃ]; pen name of Ștefan Popa) (April 26, 1922 – May 25, 2002) was a Romanian Neoclassical poet of the Communist era.
+He wrote 23 books of poetry, as well as children's books, essay collections, and a novel.

 Doinaș was born in Cherechiu, Bihor County.
-After completing high school in Arad, he studied philology in Sibiu, where the University of Cluj had moved in the wake of the Hungarian occupation of Northern Transylvania.
-Here he joined the Sibiu Literary Circle, a group formed around Lucian Blaga.
+After graduating from the Moise Nicoară High School in Arad, he studied medicine in Sibiu, where the University of Cluj had moved in the wake of the Hungarian occupation of Northern Transylvania.
+There he joined the Sibiu Literary Circle, a group formed around Lucian Blaga.
+Doinaș then studied philosophy and literature at the University of Cluj, graduating with a B.A. degree in 1947.
+Starting in 1948, he taught at schools in Hălmagiu and Gurahonț, in Arad County.

-Doinaș published his first volume of poems, Cartea mareelor, in 1964.
-Some of his most famous works include: Omul cu compasul, Seminția lui Laokoon, Anotimpul discret, Interiorul unui poem and Lamentații.
+After moving to Bucharest in 1955, he was arrested in 1957 by the Securitate for "failure to report" and turn over a fellow editor, who had invited his colleagues to participate in an anti-communist protest.
+He was released from prison one year later, and was subsequently rehabilitated by the Communist authorities.
+Doinaș published his first volume of poems, Cartea mareelor ("The Book of Tides"), in 1964.
+Some of his most famous works include: Omul cu compasul, Seminția lui Laokoon, Anotimpul discret, Interiorul unui poem, and Lamentații.
 In 1992, he became a member of the Romanian Academy, and in 2002, honorary president of the Writers' Union of Romania.
+Elected in 1992 to the Senate of Romania as a member of the Civic Alliance Party, he served until 1996.